 Finally, Willow shares some advice to those who love to write and hope to have their works published in the future: “Just keep writing.
 Some days, the words are going to flow like water.
 Other days, you’re going to have to force them out.
 The important thing is that you keep the words coming.
 Because one day, those words are going to form something great.”

-J. L. Willow is currently writing a paranormal thriller.
-She posts about her published and ongoing works on her Facebook, Twitter, and Instagram (@jlwillowbooks) as well as on her personal website,
+J. L. Willow is currently at work on another realist fiction novel.
+She posts about her published and ongoing works on her Facebook, Twitter, and Instagram (@jlwillowbooks) as well as her personal website, jwillow.com.